Kumano Kodo Trail, Japan: A Complete Guide Answering All FAQs

 The Perfect Backpack for the Kumano Kodo

 I took a Deuter Futura 45+10.
 This particular pack is part of Deuter’s women’s series because women are built differently than men…duh.
-It has a Vari-Slide System allowing exact adjustment to every back length; ensuring the pack sits perfectly on your hips.
+It has a Vari-Slide System allowing exact adjustment to every back length, ensuring the pack sits perfectly on your hips.
 However – it may be bigger than what you need.
 It depends on how much you are taking with you.
 I was carrying camera gear, rain gear, my laptop (yes, that’s that hard part about being a blogger!), lunch, 3L of water, a first aid kit, extra clothes, and a few toiletries.

 Vari-Slide System allowing exact adjustment to every back length, ensuring the pack sits perfectly on your hips.
 A comfortable women's backpack for longer hiking trips that can go from 45L to a max of 55L.

 If you want to simply carry a daypack and have luggage moved then this Osprey Sirrus 24 Daypack.
 My favorite thing about this pack is that it allows you to stow and remove trekking poles in seconds WITHOUT taking off your backpack!
 I love this pack for many reasons (its length is adjustable, it has an attached rain cover, the waist pockets are big enough to fit a phone, the water system is great, and it allows air to flow to your back) – but I LOVE how easy it is to store and retrieve your poles.
-24 L is a good size for a long day hiking where you can store rain gear, first aid, water, and snacks comfortably.
+24 L is a good size for a long day of hiking, where you can store rain gear, first aid, water, and snacks comfortably.

 This is my 'go-to' day pack for hiking.
 It's got a great hip belt and support.
 It comes with a rain cover - no need to buy it separately!
 My favorite feature is the Stow and Go Trekking Pole functionality - you can store and easily get out your hiking poles without taking off your pack!
 Big water bottle holders and space for a water bladder!
 The perfect pack!